Carpetbagger: Building societies

-Carpetbagging was used as a term in Great Britain in the late 1990s during the wave of demutualizations of building societies.
-It indicated members of the public who joined mutual societies with the hope of making a quick profit from the conversion.
+In the late 1990s, carpetbagging was used as a term in Great Britain during the wave of demutualizations of building societies.
+It described people who joined mutual societies with the hope of making a quick profit from their conversion to joint stock companies.

-Contemporarily speaking, the term carpetbagger refers to roving financial opportunists, often of modest means, who spot investment opportunities and aim to benefit from a set of circumstances to which they are not ordinarily entitled.
-In recent years the best opportunities for carpetbaggers have come from opening membership accounts at building societies for as little as £100, to qualify for windfalls running into thousands of pounds from the process of conversion and takeover.
-The influx of such transitory 'token' members as carpetbaggers, took advantage of these nugatory deposit criteria, often to instigate or accelerate the trend towards wholesale demutualization.
+Those so-called carpetbaggers were roving financial opportunists, often of modest means, who spotted investment opportunities and aimed to benefit from a set of circumstances to which they were not ordinarily entitled.
+The best opportunities for carpetbaggers came from opening membership accounts at building societies to qualify for windfall gains, running into thousands of pounds, from the process of conversion and takeover.
+The influx of such transitory "token" members, who took advantage of the deposit criteria, often instigated or accelerated the demutualisation of the organisation.

-Investors in these mutuals would receive shares in the new public companies, usually distributed at a flat rate, thus equally benefiting small and large investors, and providing a broad incentive for members to vote for conversion-advocating leadership candidates.
-The word was first used in this context in early 1997 by the chief executive of the Woolwich Building Society, who announced the society's conversion with rules removing the most recent new savers' entitlement to potential windfalls and stated in a media interview, "I have no qualms about disenfranchising carpetbaggers."
+The new investors in those mutuals would receive shares in the newly created public companies, usually distributed at a flat rate, which equally benefited small and large investors, providing a broad incentive for members to vote for leadership candidates who were pushing for demutualisation.
+Carpetbaggers first was used in this context in early 1997 by the chief executive of the Woolwich Building Society, who announced the society's conversion with rules removing the entitlement of the most recent new savers to potential windfalls, stating in a media interview, "I have no qualms about disenfranchising carpetbaggers."

-Between 1997 and 2002, a group of pro-demutualization supporters "Members for Conversion" operated a website, carpetbagger.com, which highlighted the best ways of opening share accounts with UK building societies, and organized demutualization resolutions.
+Between 1997 and 2002, a group of pro-demutualization supporters, "Members for Conversion", operated a website, carpetbagger.com, which highlighted the best ways of opening share accounts with UK building societies, and organised demutualisation resolutions.

-This led many building societies to implement anti-carpetbagging policies, such as not accepting new deposits from customers who lived outside the normal operating area of the society.
+That led many building societies to implement anti-carpetbagging policies, such as not accepting new deposits from customers who lived outside the normal operating area of the society.
+Another measure was to insert a charitable assignment clause for new members into the constitution of the organisation, requiring customers opening a savings account to sign a declaration agreeing that any windfall conversion benefits to which they might become entitled would be assigned to the Charities Aid Foundation.

-The term continues to be used within the co-operative movement to, for example, refer to the demutualization of housing co-ops.
+The term continues to be used within the co-operative movement to, for example, refer to the demutualisation of housing cooperatives.

-Politics
+UK politics

+The analogous term to carpetbagging in Britain is "chicken run", to denote an MP running in a safer constituency to seek re-election.
+The term was first used by the Labour Party to describe Norman Lamont's move from Kingston-upon-Thames in London to Harrogate and Knaresborough in North Yorkshire.
+The term has been used at subsequent elections, to describe MPs including Shaun Woodward (Witney to St Helens South), Mims Davies (Eastleigh to Mid Sussex), Kieran Mullan (Crewe and Nantwich to Bexhill and Battle), and Richard Holden (North West Durham to Basildon and Billericay).

 The term carpetbagger has also been applied to those who join the Labour Party but lack roots in the working class that the party was formed to represent.